aninditadash/java_basics/README.md

 ## **Datatypes in Java**

 Java is statically typed programming language which means variable types are known at the compile time.
-In Java, compiler knows exactly what types each variable holds and enforces correct usage during compilation.
-Data types in Java are of different sizes and values that can be stored in a variable that is made as per convenience and circumstances to handle different scenarios or data requirements.

 A language is __statically typed__ if the type of a variable is known at compile time.
 So, the variable's data type is checked at compile time (before the program runs) rather than at runtime (when the program is executing).
 This allows compilers to catch type-related errors early on, potentially preventing runtime crashes and improving code reliability.

-Java data types are categorized into two main groups: Primitive Data Types and Non-Primitive (Reference) Data Types.

 ### **Primitive Data Types**

-These are the basic building blocks that store simple values directly in memory.
 They store only single values and have no additional capabilities.
 They have a fixed size and are stored in the stack memory.

 There are eight primitive data types: